bjango/Bjango-Templates/Help/Help.md

 To export using the templates below, click `Export` in the toolbar, then choose which icons to export (probably leave all of them set to export), then click the `Export` button, choose a destination, then click `Export` again.

-- `App Icon - Apple iOS.sketch`- `App Icon - Apple macOS.sketch`- `App Icon - Apple tvOS.sketch`- `App Icon - Apple watchOS.sketch`- `App Icon - Google Android.sketch`- `App Icon - Microsoft Windows Tiles.sketch`- `App Icon - Microsoft Windows.sketch`- `Favicon - Web.sketch`
+- `App Icon - Apple iOS.sketch`- `App Icon - Apple macOS.sketch`- `App Icon - Apple tvOS.sketch`- `App Icon - Apple watchOS.sketch`- `App Icon - Google Android.sketch`- `App Icon - Google Android adaptive icon.sketch`- `App Icon - Microsoft Windows Tiles.sketch`- `App Icon - Microsoft Windows.sketch`- `Favicon - Web.sketch`

 You may wish to hide `Slices` while you’re working.
 This can be done in the bottom left side of the document window.